Buddhism

 foe-destroyer or arhat attained liberation (entered "nirvâna") and the

-methods do not allow to purify massive negative karma swiftly.
+available methods do not allow to purify massive negative karma swiftly.
 Hence, to achieve

 liberation takes a very long time and many painful incarnations.
 According